 In this application, we will start

 notepad.exe on the remote system.
 The remote system

 $ psexec \\192.168.122.66 -u Administrator -p 123456Ww -i notepad.exe

 We will get our local shell after the remote user closes the notepad.
 After close the exit code will be printed to the psexec console.

 Create Interactive Shell On The Remote System

 Up to now, we have run commands remotely.
 After the execution of the command finished the remote system connection is closed.
 This is like a session connection.
 Psexec provides a remote shell or command line.
 Psexec connects remote and gives us an MS-DOS shell.
 In order to get a remote shell, we will provide

 $ psexec \\192.168.122.66 -u Administrator -p 123456Ww cmd.exe

-Up to now generally we provided commands to run remote systems.
+Up to now generally, we provided commands to run remote systems.
 As a system administrator daily operations do not change frequently.
-Psexec toolkit provides some simple commands to run directly without adding command as parameter.
-We will look these tools below.
+Psexec toolkit provides some simple commands to run directly without adding command as a parameter.
+We will look at these tools below.